cxcorp/maplibregl-style-fuzzer/README.md

 A structured, coverage guided fuzzer for the maplibre-gl-js style spec.

-This is a fuzzer based on Jazzer.js to fuzz `@maplibre/maplibre-gl-style-spec`'s JSON style spec.
+This is a fuzzer based on Jazzer.js to fuzz `@maplibre/maplibre-gl-style-spec`'s JSON style spec at the JavaScript library level.

 ## Discovered crashes